-Size 2 feet or less in width, diameter, and More than 2 feet in width,

-height diameter, or height

-Sign Permit Required No Yes

-Number of Signs 4 2

-Maximum Height when 30 Feet 30 Feet

-measured from ground

-Location No less than 10 feet from right-of-way

-Duration Not limited Maximum 10-day duration;

-minimum 28 days required

-between permits

-Other 1.
-Inflatable objects that are 2 feet or les s in width, diameter, and height

-and that contain no commercial messa ge may be located or displayed on

-a site without obtaining a permit.

-2. Inflatable objects that are greater than 12 feet in width, diameter, or

-height or that contain a commercial message may be located or

-displayed on a site provided that a peri mit is obtained.

-3. Inflatable objects shall be erected usin

-4. No inflatable object shall be displayed

-the site to meet its minimum parking re

-5. Except for multiple business or entity s

-object(s) on a site shall not exceed a pe

-6. On multiple business or entity sites, ea

-treated as if it were a single business of

-7. The area of the inflatable object(s) disp

-included in the calculation of the total ,

-8. Inflatable objects shall not be placed or n the roof of a structure.
+Size 2 feet or less in width, diameter, and More than 2 feet in width, height diameter, or height Sign Permit Required No Yes Number of Signs 4 2 Maximum Height when 30 Feet 30 Feet measured from ground Location No less than 10 feet from right-of-way Duration Not limited Maximum 10-day duration; minimum 28 days required between permits Other 1.
+Inflatable objects that are 2 feet or les s in width, diameter, and height and that contain no commercial messa ge may be located or displayed on a site without obtaining a permit.
+2. Inflatable objects that are greater than 2 feet in width, diameter, or height or that contain a commercial message may be located or displayed on a site provided that a permit is obtained.
+3. Inflatable objects shall be erected using approved tie-down methods.
+4. No inflatable object shall be displayed in a parking space necessary for the site to meet its minimum parking re 5.
+Except for multiple business or entity sites, the display of inflatable object(s) on a site shall not exceed a period of 10 consecutive days.
+6. On multiple business or entity sites, each use located on the site shall be treated as if it were a single business or entity site.
+7. The area of the inflatable object(s) disp included in the calculation of the total signage on such site.
+8. Inflatable objects shall not be placed on the roof of a structure.